|

 Regardless, most families and physicians are not aware

-the exemption statute was greatly expanded last session to make it much easier
+the exemption statute was greatly expanded to make it much easier

 for a doctor to write to protect a child from future reactions.
 No longer do